CactiLab/2020-ectf-rit-system/tools/README.md

 Please note:
 * This script is used by protectSong script to send the aes key to the hardware.
-* This script should run before create the vivado project.
+* This script should run before creating the vivado project.

 ### clear_tmp
 Syntax:
 > ./clear_tmp

 Please note:
 * This script will delete the aes key which will be sent to hardware.
-Make sure run it after creating all protect songs.
+Make sure to run it after creating all protect songs.

 ### packageDevice
 Syntax: